Burtonsville–Greencastle Express Line: History

-2016 Changes

 On March 27, 2016, route Z11 was extended to the Burtonsville Crossing Park & Ride Lot via Blackburn Road in order to replace routes Z9 and Z29 which were renamed to routes Z7.
 Route Z11 will operate every 10–15 minutes during the weekday peak-hours with the final trips operating every 20–30 minutes.
 There were no changes to bus stop locations along Columbia Pike between White Oak and Silver Spring.
 Buses were also reassigned to Bus Bay 115 on the level 1 at the Paul S. Sarbanes Transit Center in Silver Spring station.

 Route Z13 was also discontinued and replaced by the Z11 as the route became redundant to the Z11.
 The line was renamed to the Burtonsville–Greencastle Express Line as a result of the changes.

-2016 Proposed Changes

 In 2016, WMATA proposed to eliminate the Z11 segment between Burtonsville Crossing Park & Ride and Greencastle Park & Ride in order to reduce costs.
 Service frequency between Greencastle Park & Ride and 1400 Castle Boulevard will be also reduced to operate approximately every 20 minutes.
 Performance measures goes as follows: